Dining and Religious Expression - FAQs

 Q: What food options are available to me during Passover?

 A: Foods that are made with Passover in mind have traditionally been offered among the general food stations.
 Stations may include such items as matza crust pizza, matza ball soup, or matza crusted fish.
 Vegan options are also always available.
+On campus Hillel members are also welcome to kasher the Sabin House kitchen during passover.

 Q: How does Lawrence University handle fasting during Ramadan and the Baha'i month of ‘Alá’ ?